 Program transfer students who transfer from one program to another program within the institution will be given full credit for all courses common to both programs, provided the occupational classes were completed within the past 10 years.
 The procedure for a transfer to another program is as follows: Student must fill out and complete all steps on the Change of Program form, available in the Registrar's Office located in the Kirkland Administration Building.
 The student must meet all admissions requirements for the new program.
 The Change of Program Form must be submitted through the Registrar's Office for the change to be official.
 Students are permitted to request a change of program once with no charge during their academic tenure at Albany Technical College.
 Any additional change of program request will incur a \$15.00 charge.
-A change of program request form must be completed and submitted with a receipt from the business office by the published deadline date in order to be processed for the next semester.
+A change of program request form the business office by the published deadline date in order to be processed for the next semester.